Reed Smoot: Political career

-Smoot was reelected in 1908 and continued to be reelected to successive terms until 1932, serving in the Senate until March 1933.
-A constitutional amendment mandated the popular election of U.S. Senators after 1913.
+In 1908, Smoot was reelected and continued to be reelected to successive terms until 1932, serving in the Senate until March 1933.
+A constitutional amendment mandated the popular election of U.S. senators after 1913.
 He was defeated in the 1932 election.

 In 1916, William Kent was the lead sponsor in the House of Representatives of legislation to establish the National Park Service.
 Smoot sponsored the similar Senate bill.
 The legislation passed the House of Representatives on July 1, 1916, passed the Senate on August 5, and was signed by U.S. President Woodrow Wilson on August 25, 1916.
 The agency was placed within the cabinet Department of Interior.

-Smoot was Chairman of the Senate Finance Committee from 1923 to 1933, and served on the Senate Appropriations Committee.
+Time magazine in December 1926 described Charles Curtis and Smoot as the two leading senators, stating that the Chairman of the Senate Finance Committee spoke "with a dry holy passion for financial soundness".
+Smoot led the committee from 1923 to 1933, and served on the Senate Appropriations Committee.
 He became active in the national Republican Party and served as a delegate to the Republican national convention every four years between 1908 and 1924.
 He was Chairman of the 1928 Resolutions Committee at the 1928 Republican National Convention and Chairman of the Republican Senatorial Campaign Committee.

 Smoot was a co-sponsor of the Smoot–Hawley Tariff Act in 1930, which raised U.S. import tariffs on over 20,000 dutiable items to record levels.
 Many historians believe that it exacerbated the Great Depression.
 U.S. President Herbert Hoover signed the act into law on June 17, 1930.

 Smoot served five terms before being defeated in the 1932 election by Democrat Elbert D. Thomas.
 After his unsuccessful reelection campaign, Smoot moved back to Salt Lake City.
 He retired from active business and political pursuits to dedicate his remaining years as an apostle for the LDS Church.
 Smoot died on February 9, 1941, during a visit to St. Petersburg, Florida.
-He was buried in Provo.